 The capital of UAE is a modern architectural masterpiece.
 The sophisticated landmarks all over the city have made Abu Dhabi one of the most dazzling modern cities in the world.

 Pay a visit to the marble and golden Sheik Zayed Mosque, which is one of the most luxurious mosques in the world.
-Be enchanted by the cheer cultural and historical value of Qasr Al Hosn.
+Be enchanted by the cheerful cultural and historical value of Qasr Al Hosn.
 And don’t forget to visit the artificial islands, namely the fun places of Yas Island like Ferrari World and the Yas Waterworld.
 And if you’re a culture junky, you’ll find Saadiyat Island quite the spot.

 Amman is one of the most naturally and culturally diverse Arab capitals on this list.
 With an ancient history and dozens of architectural monuments from the past, Amman is the perfect spot to explore the historical heritage of the Mediterranean.